 Lord Howe Island, my photo

 Lord Howe Island, Australia.* There are few places as naturally blessed as Lord Howe, an island with more biodiversity than you can shake a giant stick bug at.
-(Wouldn’t you know it, after 80 years of obscurity, the so called giant stick bug or tree lobster was rediscovered on the rocky stack of Ball’s Pyramid 20 km off the coast of Lord Howe, bringing the little known island to the front pages of science reviews this spring.)
+(Wouldn’t you know it, after 80 years of obscurity, the giant stick bug (or “tree lobster”) was rediscovered on the rocky stack of Ball’s Pyramid 20 km off the coast of Lord Howe, bringing the little known island to the front pages of science reviews this spring.)
 Like the Galapagos, mankind did not set foot on Lord Howe until very late in history, 1788 to be precise, which means that the endemic species found here evolved without any relationship to man.
 Of course, as soon as ships did make landfall, they unintentionally introduced stowaway rats that continue to haunt and hunt the island’s population of land birds and insects.
 Needless to say, Lord Howe’s numerous endemic and naturalized plant and bird species, in addition to its spectacular coral reef, have earned the island a spot in the UNESCO World Heritage list.

 Islands he added to the list: